-Whether you are a 3d printing enthusiasts or want to print out a custom smartphone case, superhero figurine, or more complicated stuff, like hearing aids, or an artificial heart to replace the one your ex shattered, you can now get to do this for your home use and at a really affordable way.
-That is, with your own 3d printer of just under $500.
+Whether you are a 3d printing enthusiast or want to print out your schoolwork project from your laptop or tablet custom smartphone case, or more complicated stuff, like hearing aids, you can now get to do this from your home in an affordable way, with your own 3d printer of just under $500.

-That said, with all the new best 3D printers flooding the market, choosing one can be quite daunting.
+That said, just like we have so many options of laptops, mobile phones and other gadgets with all the new best 3d printers flooding the market, choosing one can be quite daunting.
 And you don’t want to end up with a substandard product that won’t last a week.
-Luckily, we’ve done the research and came out with our top selection of the best 3d printers under $500 out there today.

 Comgrow Creality Ender 3 Pro 3D Printer

 ANYCUBIC Photon UV LCD 3D Printer

 1. Comgrow Creality Ender 3 Pro 3D Printer

 The Comgrow Creality Ender 3 Pro 3D Printer under Comgrow’s Ender 3 line is incredibly popular right now, and for a good reason.
 Despite its low price point, this fine piece of machinery’s print quality is good enough to rival more expensive models.